-Following the transfer of activities from AEL to HRL at the beginning of the previous financial year, the team has continued to develop its offering to the affordable homes market through expansion of MMR and further development of the factoring service.
+Following the transfer of activities from AEL to HRL at the beginning of 2017, the team has continued to develop its offering to the affordable homes market through expansion of MMR and further development of the factoring service.

-In the year to 31 March 2019, the Factoring Services team continued to deliver services to tenants of Albyn as well as the owners of homes in our developments and grew their business locally by becoming the factor of choice for a number of local home builders.
+In the year to 31 March 2020, the Factoring Services team continued to deliver services to tenants of Albyn as well as the owners of homes in our developments and grew their business locally by becoming the factor of choice for a number of local home builders.